usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 ## 10 Day Dev Challenge

 Repetition is a key learning aid because it helps transition a skill from the conscious to the subconscious.
 Through repetition, a skill is practiced and rehearsed over time and gradually becomes easier.
 Below are exercises to help make coding a habit.
 All the exercises are to be done via Apex.

 ### Day 1 (Apex: Collections & Inserting Records)
-1. Create a free dev org
+1. Create a free dev org (if don't have one)
 1. *Insert*:
-   1. Account record
+   1. 1 Account record
-   1. Contact record
+   1. 1 Contact record
-   1. Case record
+   1. 1 Case record
-   1. Opportunity record
+   1. 1 Opportunity record
+1. Create a set that can hold Strings
+1. Add these strings to the Set: One, Two, Three
 1. Create a list that can hold Account records
-1. Create a list of 3 Account records
+1. Create a list with 3 new Account records
 1. Insert the list of Account records
 1. *Create a map of*:
    1. Account records